 If you are looking for a small camera that takes great landscape photos, consider the Canon PowerShot G7 X Mark III.
 It shoots excellent high-resolution photos, and great video as well.
 Get it on Amazon!

 If you enjoy birding, or want to look for marine life, bring your binoculars!
-We use the Celestron Trailseeker compact waterproof binoculars.
+We use the Celestron Trailseeker compact binoculars.
 They are waterproof!

 Tips for Your Visit to Pfeiffer Beach

 The parking lot at the bottom of Sycamore Canyon Road is small and may get full.
 While limited parking ensures the beach never feels crowded, it also means that you have to arrive as early as you can to be sure of a spot.

 If you arrive when the lot is full, you may be asked to wait for a spot to open up, or you may be turned away.
 There is an overflow parking lot at the top of the road, but walking down (and back up) is not easy.